CCMS-UCSD/GNPSDocumentation/docs/gc-ms-data_processing_MS-DIAL.md

 ![img](img/GC-MS_documentation/Fig_48.png)

-A new module on GNPS allows to use processing data with MS-DIAL (quantification table as area.text and a spectra summary file as .mgf) into the correct input format to lunch the GC-MS Spectral Library Search job [here](https://gnps.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22:%22MOLECULAR-LIBRARYSEARCH-GC%22%7D).
+A new module on GNPS allows to use the results of MS-DIAL processing (quantification table as area.TXT and a spectral summary file as .MGF) into the correct input format to lunch the GC-GNPS workflow.

+### Uploading the files to GNPS and run a the GC-MS workflow
+Please refer to the following page for more information on the [GC-GNPS workflow](gc-ms-library-molecular-network.md).

+## Citation

+Tsugawa, H., Cajka, T., Kind, T. *et al.* [MS-DIAL: data-independent MS/MS deconvolution for comprehensive metabolome analysis.](https://www.nature.com/articles/nmeth.3393#citeas) *Nat Methods* **12,** 523–526 (2015).

 ## Page contributors

 Biswapriya Biswavas Misra (Wake Forest University), Melissa Nothias-Esposito (UCSD), Louis Felix Nothias (UCSD)